Page Content

 The transition between graduate school training and clinical training can be challenging.
 To ease the transition, we include re-entry program phases in the curriculum.

-To aid in the transition from the highly structured Mayo Clinic Alix School of Medicine curriculum to the more self-directed Ph.D. program curriculum, we offer medical school re-entry counseling.
+To aid in the transition to the highly structured Mayo Clinic Alix School of Medicine curriculum from the more self-directed Ph.D. program curriculum, we offer medical school re-entry counseling.
 This includes informal meetings as well as other re-entry courses and opportunities.
 These re-entry phases provide helpful resources to guide you as you navigate between medical training and graduate training.

 Clinical training